microsoft/fluentui/packages/react-portal/Spec.md

 </ContextProvider>
 ```

-`Portal` should be able to access theme values as css variables
+`Portal` should be able to access theme values as css variables:

 ```tsx
 const useStyles = makeStyles({